 About the Course

-We open our studios - usually on the first Friday and Saturday of the month - for those wishing to learn to stone carve with us.
+We open our studios - usually on the first Saturday of the month - for those wishing to learn to stone carve with us.
 With a feeling of being apprenticed in working artists studios, you can choose to come along for one day to get a feel of working with stone and complete a small carving project to take home with you, or you may wish to come to us on an ongoing basis (at intervals to suit your own needs) to undertake a longer term project of your choice.

 Learning with us will suit people with a range of abilities and previous experience from beginner upwards.
 We teach relief stone carving, stone carving in the round, and letter carving in stone and you may choose to complete a carving project based on one of many starting points we provide, or we can help you to realise your own idea or design.
 So, on any apprentice Friday you may see a diverse range of carving projects in progress amongst your fellow learners as well as our own commissions in progress in our studios